1. Overview

 9.3.
 Auto indenting

-If you don’t use vim-iced’s auto indentation, you can disable it by g:iced_enable_auto_indent variable.
+If you don’t use vim-iced’s auto indentation, you can disable it through the g:iced_enable_auto_indent variable.

 let g:iced_enable_auto_indent = v:false